sokbutnew/StrongV-bisimulationandcounterexample/README.md

-# Strong V-bisimulation and counterexample
+# Strong V-bisimulation and Counterexample Generation
-本项目为强V互模拟实现与反例生成程序
+This project implements a Strong V-bisimulation check and counterexample generation program.

-data文件夹内有3个测试数据集
+## Introduction
-SSOCounterExample.java为主程序，运行程序
+There are 3 test data sets in the data folder SSOCounterExample.java is the main program and runs the program